ethanbutler/mixie/README.md

-# Mixie :art:
+# Rotato :fries::sweet_potato::fries::sweet_potato::fries:

-## What is Mixie? :confused:
+## What is Rotato? :confused:

-Mixie is a WordPress theme for experimenting with design mockups by letting you mix-and-match options.
+Rotato is a WordPress theme for experimenting with design mockups by letting you mix-and-match options.
 This is intended for use with both wireframes and designs.

 You can add multiple options for different page elements via a gallery field.
 You can add as many page elements and options as you want.
 Page element options can be uploaded as flat JPGs or PNGs.